Fedolodic/open-algorithms-and-data-structures-documentation/docs/two_number_sum.md

 |:---:|:---:|:---:|
 |**Worse**| O(*n*) | O(*n*) |

+Where *n* is the length of the input array

 </TabItem>
 <TabItem value="s3">

 | | Time | Space |
 |:---:|:---:|:---:|
 |**Worse**| O(*n*log(*n*)) | O(1) |

+Where *n* is the length of the input array

 </TabItem>
 </Tabs>